 - Between 5.7% and 6.4% is prediabetes.

 For instance, an average blood glucose of roughly 126 mg/dL is reflected in an HbA1c level of 6.0%.
-Your blood sugar has been higher over time as more glucose is locked to your hemoglobin, the higher your HbA1c.
+Since more glucose is linked to your haemoglobin the higher your HbA1c, your blood sugar has been greater over time.

 Maintaining a healthy range for your HbA1c lowers your chance of problems.
 Setting personal goals depending on age, health condition, and other diseases is advised by doctors quite often.
-Frequent testing allows you to identify early on rising levels and implement changes before things get bad.
+Frequent testing allows you to identify rising levels early and implement changes before things get bad.

 What is the Normal HbA1c Level by Age?

-One often-used method to find your average blood sugar level over the past two to three months is an HbA1c test.
-Managing and diagnosing diabetes depend on it.
+An HbA1c test is a commonly used technique to determine your average blood sugar level over the previous two to three months.
+Managing and diagnosing diabetes depends on it.
 This test measures the degree to which glucose has bonded to hemoglobin in your red blood cells, which are in charge of moving oxygen throughout your body.

 Our bodies change with age, which can affect blood sugar control; these changes show up in our HbA1c levels.
 Knowing what is typical for various age groups helps to identify possible problems like diabetes early on.